Chemotherapy has many common side effects.

 Most side effects occur during treatment and begin to go away shortly after treatment ends.
 Others can last for months or even years.

-How common and how the severe side effects are depend on the type of chemotherapy.
+How common and how severe the side effects depend on the type of chemotherapy.

 Let your oncologist or nurse know how the sessions are making you feel.
 They may be able to treat or prevent many side effects, or change your treatment plan to reduce them.